renovatebot/renovate/docs/usage/configuration-options.md

 ## registryAliases

 You can use the `registryAliases` object to set registry aliases.
-This feature only works with these managers:

-- `helm-requirements`
-- `helmv3`
-- `helmfile`
+The aliases are interpreted by the relevant manager.

-The managers listed above all have this default registryAlias:
+The `helm-requirements`, `helmv3` and `helmfile` managers listed above all have this default registryAlias:

 ```json
 {